 Academic Policies and Procedures

 Students will be permitted to attend classes only when the instructors have received evidence of proper registration.
-Registration dates and deadlines are listed in the official college calendar.
+Registration dates and deadlines are listed in the academic calendar.
 Students may add courses, make section changes or drop courses only within the period specified in the calendar.

-During the fall and spring semesters, a full-time student is one who is enrolled for at least 12 hours of courses, including both credit and non-credit (i.e., developmental) courses.
+During the fall and spring semesters, a full-time student is one who is enrolled for at least 12 hours of courses, including both credit and college prep courses.
 Full-time status may be required of some students, depending upon financial aid or scholarship status.
 Some students are also required to be full-time if covered under parental health insurance.
-A student must be enrolled for four credit hours in a summer term to be considered full-time.
+A student must be enrolled for a minimum of four credit hours in a summer term to be considered full-time.

 - The last number(s) indicates the order in which the course normally is taken.